satukon/SatusWeatherApp/README.md

 - Activity data is stored to browser's local storage for improved usability

 ## Ideas for further development
-- More detailed data of the daily forecasts could be shown.
+- Frontend: more detailed data of the daily forecasts could be shown.
 For example: if weather conditions for an activity are not met, why?
+- Backend: make a more dynamic approach for getting the weather parameters (temperature, rain, windspeed...) from Open Meteo

 ## Prerequisites